aneoconsulting/HIPE/README.md

 void ConnexData::push(DataOut data);
 ```

 Let’s take as an example a fictive filter which awaits an image in input, and will output an array of regions of interest.
-As the filter will only do that, we do not need to keep the input data at the end of the process method.
+As the filter will only do that, we do not need to keep _its_ input data alive at the end of _its_ process method.

 Such a filter can be represented by using the following macros:
 ```c++